Mustafaahmed00/AI_For_All_Proj2/README.md

 ## LLMs Evaluated

-I evaluated the follwing LLMs in this research:
+We evaluated the follwing LLMs in this research:

 * DeepSeek-R1
 * Gemini 2.0 Flash Experimental
+* Claude 3.5
+* GPT-4
+* LLAMA 3

 ## Key Questions and Research Areas